 All Reviewer comments received are sent to the Applicants along with guidance on page length for responses (see below) and response due dates.
-Additionally, Applicants are given the opportunity to address specific Panel questions.
+Additionally, Applicants are given the opportunity to provide a Panel Update to highlight any significant changes since submission.